 Traveling with Minors

 When traveling with a minor where one parent or both parents or legal guardians are not cruising, we strongly recommend bringing an original signed letter from the absent parent(s) or legal guardians authorizing the minor to travel with you.
 If there is no second parent with legal claims to the minor (due to sole custody, deceased, etc.) other relevant paperwork, such as a court decision, death certificate, birth certificate naming only one parent, would be useful to bring in place of a signed letter.
 This will expedite processing by the Department of Homeland Security.

 Guests will follow the same travel documentation requirements.
 U.S. Territories and Commonwealth include: Puerto Rico, Guam and the U.S. Virgin Islands (St. Thomas, St. Croix and St. John), America Samoa, Swains Island and the Commonwealth of the Northern Mariana Islands.

 Valid U.S. Passport

-Guests may apply for passports at more than 4500 passport-acceptance facilities nationwide (passport agencies, clerks of court, post offices and public libraries).
-For information about U.S. Passports, visit http://travel.state.gov/content/passports/english/passports.html
+Guests may apply for passports at passport-acceptance facilities nationwide.
+For information about U.S. Passports, visit www.travel.state.gov.

 Expedited passport services are also offered by VisaCentral.
 For more information, visit www.visacentral.com/carnival or call 877-559-4875 and identify yourself as a Carnival Cruise Line guest and mention ‘Carnival Account 75020’ for discounted rates on VisaCentral service fees.